secblc/Blind-Croupier-Documentation/White Paper.md

 | Mobile Casino  | <img align="CENTER" src="https://user-images.githubusercontent.com/30338333/28472253-71b69640-6e72-11e7-8ae4-a76447229482.png" width="25">  | <img align="CENTER" src="https://user-images.githubusercontent.com/30338333/28471826-ffa1e268-6e70-11e7-80b7-27849ac874de.png" width="25">   |

-## Description
+### Description

 * **Cryptocurrencies Exchange** To begin playing with a casino, a player needs to connect his existing wallet or create a new Ethereum wallet.
 This is done online at the casino's site.
-After doing this, he is then able to buy BlindChips, using many different cryptocurrencies.*
+After doing this, he is then able to buy \blindchips, using many different cryptocurrencies.*

 * **Analytics.** The platform includes a dashboard, showing detailed revenues, expenses and stakes.
 There is also a tool to calculate the required bankroll amount and the maximum allowed stake (depending on the bankroll), a revenue prognostic tool and other helpful realtime information displays.*